clindforsSejsing/Carparking/README.md

 - Spring Data JPA
 - Mysql Driver

-Thinsg we want to store in enteties:
+Things we want to store in enteties:

 * Person (can have one or more cars)
 * Car (only one person can be connected to a car)